Brickleberry

 Brickleberry is an American adult animated sitcom created by Waco O'Guin and Roger Black for the basic cable network Comedy Central, which aired from September 25, 2012 to April 14, 2015.
 Executive produced by O'Guin, Black, and comedian Daniel Tosh, the series follows a group of park rangers as they work through their daily lives in the fictional Brickleberry National Park.
 The show garnered mixed reviews from critics, but it has gained a cult following.

 Synopsis

-The series follows a group of park rangers as they work through their daily lives in the fictional Brickleberry National Park.
+The series follows a staff of misfit, under-qualified, and disinterested national park rangers as they work through their daily lives in the fictional Brickleberry National Park.
+Facing the closure of their park, a new ranger joins the force to whip this dysfunctional lot into shape.
+The series follows the crazy bunch of park rangers as they do their worst to keep the park running.